DETAILED ACTION

 Claim(s) 10 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gorman (US-3802860-A), Coen et al (US-3973942-A), and Pan et al (CN-108675634-A) as applied to claim 6 above, and further in view of Li (CN-109678329-A, English translation provided by Espacenet).

 Regarding claim 10, depending from claim 6, Gorman teaches the glass body can be a glass sheets (Col. 10 Line 41-44), reading on a flat embodiment.
 Modified Gorman incorporates the kiln heating of Pan which teaches a heating rate and time of 5-10 minutes (Line 153-157).
 Modified Gorman does not expressly teach the amount of time the glass body remains in the kiln in the instantly claimed range or is based on wall thickness.
 In the same field of endeavor, Li teaches of heating glass in a kiln before quenching (Line 63-68) wherein the glass remains in the kiln for 40 seconds per millimeter of thickness.
-It would be obvious to one of ordinary skill in the art at the time of invention to use known processing parameters such as the time to place the glass body in the kiln relative to its thickness as taught by Li and used in a similar quenching method.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use known processing parameters such as the time to place the glass body in the kiln relative to its thickness as taught by Li and used in a similar quenching method.

 Overlapping ranges are prima facie evidence of obviousness.
 It would have been obvious to one having ordinary skill in the art to have selected the time per thickness that corresponds to the claimed range.
 See MPEP 2144.05(I).
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 Where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
 It would have been obvious to one having ordinary skill in the art to have determined the optimum values of the relevant process parameters through routine experimentation in the absence of a showing of criticality.